 I hope this article encourages you to at least consider trying to look at these matters differently, and there is a lot more information about it on this website.
 And while you look around, dare to think outside the usual, outside the common, outside the normal, and maybe you´ll find that individuality is a good thing, even if it includes polyamory.

 Notice: This article is translated from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: July 20, 2012 at 17:49 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.Fidelity, Infidelity, Marriage, Monogamy, Polyamory, Relationships
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.Fidelity, Infidelity, Marriage, Monogamy, Polyamory, Relationships